Table Linen Buying Guide

 Table Runners: Table runners add colour, contrast and an extra layer of protection for your dining table and have a combination of decorative and functional benefits.
 Table runners can complement the look and material of your table.
 For example, a linen table runner, with a dense weave and intricate pattern balances the texture and style of a solid wood table whilst a lightweight silk table runner placed over a glass-topped table “lifts” the design and gives the table setting a fresh, airy feel.
 You can choose to dress your tablecloth with a runner or simply use it on its own to create a focal centrepiece for your dining table.

-Napkins: Napkins are primarily used or function and purpose as they protect against stains and spillages and keep fingers and mouths clean during the meal.
+Napkins: Napkins are primarily used to protect against stains and spillages and keep fingers and mouths clean during the meal.
 However, napkins can also provide the perfect finishing touch to your luxury table setting and can often be bought as an accompaniment to your tablecloth.
 They are usually placed to the left of the placemat and can be folded or held in place by a napkin ring.

 Luxury Table Linen Fabrics